thingsboard/thingsboard.github.io/docs/pe/user-guide/dashboards.md

         title: 'Go to the "Dashboards" page and click the "Dashboard details" icon next to the dashboard that you want to edit;'
     1:
         image: /images/user-guide/dashboards/managing-dashboard/dashboard-details-2-pe.png
-        title: 'In the "Dashboard details" window, click the "pencil" icon to enter edit mode;'
+        title: 'In the "Dashboard details" window, click the "Pencil" icon to enter edit mode;'
     2:
         image: /images/user-guide/dashboards/managing-dashboard/dashboard-details-3-pe.png
         title: 'Edit the fields you need.
 For example, edit the title of the dashboard, specify description.
 After making the edits, remember to save all changes;'